MicrosoftDocs/win32/desktop-src/wia/-wia-reading-device-properties.md

 ---
-Description: 'Applications use a device''s IWiaPropertyStorage interface to read and write device properties.
-IWiaPropertyStorage inherits all of the methods of the Component Object Model (COM) interface IPropertyStorage.' ms.assetid: '65ca9e71-9a0f-495f-b78c-3b1a8d66ee33'
+Description: Applications use a devices IWiaPropertyStorage interface to read and write device properties.
+IWiaPropertyStorage inherits all of the methods of the Component Object Model (COM) interface IPropertyStorage. ms.assetid: 65ca9e71-9a0f-495f-b78c-3b1a8d66ee33
-title: Reading Device Properties
+title: Reading Device Properties ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reading Device Properties

-Applications use a device's [**IWiaPropertyStorage**](-wia-iwiapropertystorage.md) interface to read and write device properties. **IWiaPropertyStorage** inherits all of the methods of the Component Object Model (COM) interface [IPropertyStorage](stg.ipropertystorage).
+Applications use a device's [**IWiaPropertyStorage**](/windows/win32/wia_xp/nn-wia_xp-iwiapropertystorage?branch=master) interface to read and write device properties. **IWiaPropertyStorage** inherits all of the methods of the Component Object Model (COM) interface [IPropertyStorage](stg.ipropertystorage).

 Device properties include information about a device that describe the device's capabilities and settings.
 For a list of these properties, see [Device Properties](-wia-device-properties.md).

-Among the device properties that are read using [**IWiaPropertyStorage**](-wia-iwiapropertystorage.md) is the device ID, that is then used to create a Windows Image Acquisition (WIA) device.
-For more information, see [**IWiaDevMgr::CreateDevice**](-wia-iwiadevmgr-createdevice.md) (or [**IWiaDevMgr2::CreateDevice**](-wia-iwiadevmgr2-createdevice.md)).
+Among the device properties that are read using [**IWiaPropertyStorage**](/windows/win32/wia_xp/nn-wia_xp-iwiapropertystorage?branch=master) is the device ID, that is then used to create a Windows Image Acquisition (WIA) device.
+For more information, see [**IWiaDevMgr::CreateDevice**](/windows/win32/wia_xp/nf-wia_xp-iwiadevmgr-createdevice?branch=master) (or [**IWiaDevMgr2::CreateDevice**](-wia-iwiadevmgr2-createdevice.md)).

 The following example reads the device ID, the device name, and the device description from the array of device properties, and prints these properties to the console.